-We are very happy to announce that Michael Clennan is our new transportation coordinator.
+We are very happy to have Michael Clennan as our transportation coordinator!

 If you need a ride, or have room in your car to offer a ride, please email Michael.
-He will try to help coordinate transportation for those who are driving.
+He will help coordinate transportation for those who are driving if needed.

 Please contact Michael directly with your transportation needs or availability to share your ride.

 In addition to our excellent program and delicious meals, Pinecrest Lake offers many unique opportunities from horseback riding and water activities to hikes in the gorgeous mountains.